Reds vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Blue Jays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Toronto Blue Jays and Cavan Biggio will take on the Cincinnati Reds and Spencer Steer on Saturday at 6:40 PM ET, in the second game of a three-game series at Great American Ball Park.
+Hyun-Jin Ryu starts for the Toronto Blue Jays on Sunday against Spencer Steer and the Cincinnati Reds.
+First pitch is at 1:40 PM ET at Great American Ball Park.

-The favored Blue Jays have -145 moneyline odds against the underdog Reds, who are listed at +120.
-The matchup's total has been set at 10 runs.
+The Blue Jays are favored in this one, at -115, while the underdog Reds have -105 odds to upset.
+The total is 9.5 runs for the matchup.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.